On the Bauer-Furuta and Seiberg-Witten invariants of families of $4$-manifolds: Steenrod operations on the families Seiberg-Witten invariants

 To prove the proposition, it suffices to show that $c_1(D)=0$.
 But $D$ is the families index of a spin structure on a family of $4$-manifolds, so $D$ lies in the image of $KO^{-4}(B) \to K^0(B)$.
 The group $KO^{-4}(B)$ can be identified with the Grothendieck group of quaternionic vector bundles on $B$.
 In particular, all such bundles have trivial first Chern class. \end{proof}

 Up to homeomorphism, we may identify $X$ with the connected sum

 We label the three copies of $S^2 \times S^2$ as $(S^2 \times S^2)_i$, $i=1,2,3$.

 Fix an orientation preserving diffeomorphism $f$ on $S^2 \times S^2$ which acts as $-1$ on $H^2(S^2 \times S^2 ; \mathbb{Z})$ and such that $f$ acts as the identity on some disc $U$.
-To be specific, we start with the diffeomorphism which acts as a reflection about the equator on each factor of $S^2$ and after performing an isotopy as in the proof of Lemma \ref{lem:preserve}, we can assume the diffeomorphism acts as the identity in a neighbourhood of a fixed point.
+To be specific, we start with the diffeomorphism which acts as a reflection about the equator on each factor of $S^2$ and after performing an isotopy, we can assume the diffeomorphism acts as the identity in a neighbourhood of a fixed point.
 Now in the connected sum decomposition $X = 2(-E_8) \# 3(S^2 \times S^2)$, we assume that each copy of $(S^2 \times S^2)$ is attached to $2(-E_8)$ via a handle that ends in the fixed disc.
 Then we set

 Then $f_1, f_2 : X \to X$ are commuting, orientation preserving homeomorphisms.
 Let $E_{f_1,f_2} \to T^2$ be the mapping cylinder.